RenaSchott/Project2-JSGame/README.md

 - **Flipped cards**

-  - As soon as the "Flip cards" - Button is clicked all eight cards flip simultaniuosly.
+  - As soon as the "Flip cards" - Button is clicked, all eight cards flip simultaneously.
   - They reveal a similar background.
   - These card backs have a dark yellow background and a highlighted red question mark on it.
-  - These colors match the main background and are contemporaneous not as outstanding as the front cards.
+  - These colors match the main background and are contemporaneous, not as outstanding as the front cards.

 ![screenshot of the flipped cards](assets/readme-images/turned-cards.png)

 - **Comparison image**

-  - As soon as the "Flip cards" - Button is clicked a large image is displayed.
+  - As soon as the "Flip cards" - Button is clicked, a large image is displayed.
   - This image is randomly chosen out of the eight original animal images.
   - It serves as comparison image.
   - The user has to find the same original image.